Dogs need a variety of different things in their diet to remain healthy.

-Improve coat condition and reduces shedding.
-Many owners are quite shocked at just how soft and shiny their dog’s fur becomes after providing fish oil supplements to their dog for a few months.
+Improve coat condition and reduce shedding.
+Many owners are quite shocked at just how soft and shiny their dog’s fur becomes after providing their pet with supplements for a few months.

 Soothe itchy skin.
 Along with improvements in your dog’s hair, omega-3s often improve your dog’s overall skin condition.
-This can be very helpful for at least partially helping dogs plagued by season or food allergies.
+These types of benefits are most pronounced in dogs with dry skin.

 Reduce inflammation.
-Because the inflammation-reducing characteristics of omega-3 fatty acids work throughout your dog’s body, they can help in a variety of different ways.
-This means that no matter where your dog is experiencing inflammation – be it his heart, kidneys, joints or any number of other places – fish oil supplements may help.
+Because the inflammation-reducing characteristics of omega-3s work throughout your dog’s body, they can help in a variety of different ways.
+This means that no matter where your dog is experiencing inflammation – be it his heart, kidneys, joints, or any number of other places – fish oil supplements may help.

 Provide some pain relief.
-Because inflammation often causes pain, the inflammation-reducing traits of omega-3 fatty acids often reduce your dog’s pain too.
+Because inflammation often causes pain, the inflammation-reducing traits of omega-3s often reduce your dog’s pain too.
 This is particularly true for dogs suffering from joint diseases.

-Potentially slow cancerous growth.
-Although much more research must be conducted before scientists will be able to say omega-3 fatty acids reduce the growth rate of tumors, there is some preliminary research that suggests that this is the case.
+Potentially provide benefits for dogs with cancer.
+Although much more research must be conducted before scientists will be able to say omega-3s provide concrete benefits for canines suffering from cancer, there is some evidence in humans that this is the case.

-While fish oil supplements are generally regarded as safe, it is important to use them carefully and be aware of the potential problems that they can (rarely) cause.
+While fish oil supplements are generally regarded as safe, it is important for pet parents to use them carefully and be aware of the potential adverse effects that they can (rarely) cause.
 Some of the most noteworthy side effects include:

-The inflammatory-reducing effects of omega-3 fatty acids slow the healing process and suppress the production of white blood cells, which your body uses to fight off infections.
+The inflammatory-reducing effects of omega-3s slow the healing process and suppress the production of white blood cells, which your body uses to fight off infections.
 Accordingly, you may want to think twice about providing fish oils to dogs that are suffering from an injury or illness.

 Some dogs are unable to properly digest fish oil supplements, which can lead to intestinal upset.
 Although these problems often resolve on their own with time, it certainly isn’t fun for your dog in the meantime.